Terms of Service

-BY USING THE SERVICES, YOU AGREE TO BE BOUND BY THESE TERMS, IF YOU DO NOT AGREE TO BE BOUND BY THESE TERMS YOU SHOULD NOT USE THE SERVICE.
+BY USING THE SEMBLE SERVICES, YOU AGREE TO BE BOUND BY THESE TERMS.
+IF YOU DO NOT AGREE TO BE BOUND BY THESE TERMS, YOU SHOULD NOT USE THE SERVICES.

 PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY, AS THEY CONTAIN LEGAL OBLIGATIONS AND IMPORTANT TERMS WHICH WE WILL RELY UPON.

-Unless otherwise defined in these Terms, the following words and expressions have the following meanings:
+Unless otherwise defined in these Terms (the “Agreement”), the following words and expressions have the following meanings:

-1.12 “Model Contract Clauses” means the EU-controller to Non-EU/EEA processor model contractual clauses annexed to European Commission Decision C(2010) 593.
+1.13 “Model Contract Clauses” means the model contractual clauses annexed to European Commission Decision C(2021) 915.

 1.15 “Renewal Period” shall mean an additional 1-month period.